rbannist/hexagonal-adk-ai-agent/1/README.md

 ## Features

-- **Image Generation**: Generates marketing images from text descriptions - e.g. "A shopping cart full of fresh vegetables".
+- **Image Generation and Business Lifecyle Management**: The agent has a capability to generate marketing images from text descriptions - e.g. "A shopping cart full of fresh vegetables".
+Has skills related to use-of approvals, lifecycle management,and metadata management.
 - **A2A Compliant**: Implements the A2A (Agent-to-Agent) protocol for standardised agent communication.
-- **Tool-Using Agent**: Utilises the Google ADK to create an agent that uses a custom tool for image generation.
+- **Tool-Using Agent**: Utilises the Google ADK to create an agent that uses a custom tools for image generation, approval marking, and lifecycle management.
 - **Domain-Driven Design**: Models the `MarketingImage` as a domain aggregate, capturing its state and lifecycle.
 - **Cloud Integrated**: Stores generated images in a Google Cloud Storage bucket and persists the `MarketingImage` aggregate state and domain events in Google Cloud Firestore.
 - **Containerised**: Includes a `Dockerfile` for easy deployment and scaling.